-We consider the following regimens to be reasonable choices: FOLFOX alone (table 7), FOLFOXIRI (table 6) [114,115], or, for patients with wild-type RAS tumors, FOLFIRI plus either cetuximab (table 4) or panitumumab.
-(See "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Cetuximab' and "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Panitumumab' and "Treatment protocols for colorectal cancer".)
+We prefer one of the following regimens for initially unresectable but potentially resectable or borderline resectable mCRC: FOLFOX alone (table 7), FOLFOXIRI alone (table 6) [118,119], or for patients with wild-type RAS and BRAF tumors that are not right sided, FOLFIRI plus either cetuximab (table 4) or panitumumab.
+An algorithmic approach to selection of first-line chemotherapy for mCRC, which includes recommendations for patients with potentially resectable CRC liver metastases, is presented in the algorithm (algorithm 1).
+(See "Systemic chemotherapy for nonoperable metastatic colorectal cancer: Treatment recommendations", section on 'Benefit of cetuximab and panitumumab' and "Treatment protocols for small and large bowel cancer".)

 Role of hepatic intraarterial (HIA) chemotherapy — The rationale for administering chemotherapy into the hepatic artery is discussed in detail below.
 (See 'Regional therapy' below.)

-●HIA oxaliplatin was combined with systemic 5-FU and leucovorin in a series of 87 patients, most of whom had initially unresectable but isolated hepatic CRC metastases with failure of prior systemic chemotherapy to render them potentially resectable .
+●HIA oxaliplatin was combined with systemic FU and leucovorin in a series of 87 patients, most of whom had initially unresectable but isolated hepatic CRC metastases.
+Twenty-two percent of patients were chemotherapy-naive .
 The median number of HIA courses was eight.
 A total of 23 patients underwent surgery, and resection was successfully performed in 14 (16 percent of the total).
 Among all patients undergoing surgery, the five-year survival was 56 percent (versus zero in those who did not get surgery), but only one patient remained recurrence-free.

-LOCAL OPTIONS FOR INCOMPLETELY RESECTED METASTATIC DISEASE — Radiofrequency ablation (RFA) or cryosurgery is sometimes applied following macroscopically incomplete resection of CRC liver metastases or if there are incidentally found small lesions that are surgically inaccessible.
+LOCAL OPTIONS FOR INCOMPLETELY RESECTED METASTATIC DISEASE — Radiofrequency ablation (RFA) or cryosurgery is sometimes applied following macroscopically incomplete resection of colorectal cancer (CRC) liver metastases or if there are incidentally found small lesions that are surgically inaccessible.
 This subject is discussed in detail elsewhere.
 (See "Nonsurgical local treatment strategies for colorectal cancer liver metastases", section on 'Tumor ablation'.)

 For patients with a macroscopically complete resection in whom a tumor-free resection margin cannot be obtained because of vascular proximity or multinodularity, further locoregional therapy may not be necessary, particularly if an ultrasonic dissector is used for the hepatic resection .
 This was shown in a collective series of 436 patients undergoing macroscopically complete, potentially curative resection for CRC liver metastases at three institutions; 234 were microscopically complete (R0), while 202 had microscopically positive margins (R1 resection) .
 Further locoregional therapy was not given to those with an R1 resection (with the exception of argon beam or bipolar coagulation of the cut resection margin), but the majority (88 percent) had postoperative chemotherapy (as did 78 percent of the patients who underwent R0 resection).